kun-zhou/forti/README.md

 Each vault is encrypted with AES-GCM-256, including cache, and only decrypted in memory.

 ## Getting Started

+### Users

+The pre-realease of Lock.IT is already available.
+Head over to the <a href="https://github.com/kun-zhou/lockit/releases"/>releases</a> tab to download the latest version.
+Just know that some functionalities are still lacking (like deleteing the vault), but will be coming very soon.
+When the first public release comes out, existing secrets will still be intact, so there is nothing to worry about in this regard.

+Cheers and enjoy!

+### Developers

 To build and run, run